Searching for footing in a life nearly extinguished by COVID

 Kari’s chances for recovery were so poor that they’d likely disconnect the machine that had taken over for her lungs, he explained.

-“And I was terrified because I didn’t want to be without my mom, and my Dad, he didn’t want to be without her either,” 14-year-old Gavin says.
+“And I was terrified because I didn’t want to be without my mom, and my dad, he didn’t want to be without her either,” 14-year-old Gavin says.

 At St. Vincent, Dr. Sangeeth Dubbireddi, cycling back on duty after time off, stopped by the comatose nurse’s room.
 Working in intensive care, he had tried not to become too emotionally invested in patients.
 Over the next few weeks, though, Kari’s case would come to feel personal, as if she was one of the nurses battling the pandemic alongside him.